OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 For the Azure Portal steps, create a new Key using the directions [here](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).

-### Step 2: Updating the Password/Key in the Octopus Azure Subscriptions
+### Step 2: Updating the Password/Key in the Octopus Azure subscriptions

 Navigate to **{{Environments,Accounts}}** and click on the account you wish to update in the **Azure Subscriptions** section.